JuanDuran85/typescriptBasico/design_patterns/structural/README.md

 - Flyweight is used to minimize memory usage or computational expenses by sharing as much data as possible with similar objects.

 - Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

+## 8. Proxy:

+- Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+- Proxy is used to add a level of indirection to support controlled access, lazy initialization, logging, and more.